LeoYReyes/SeniorDesign/WindowsServiceTracker/README.txt

+General Notes:
+The Windows Service Tracker has only been fully tested on a Windows 7 operating system.
+*The service runs on a Windows 8 with a few issues.
+	- WTKL(key logger) will not start properly upon login.
+We believe it’s a issue with scheduling a third-party application to start with administrative rights on login.
+The WTKL process has to be killed and reopened with administrative rights.
+	Then the service has to be restarted.

 Windows Service installation:
 Open command prompt in administrator mode and navigate to the directory containing WindowsServiceTracker.exe Use the command 'WindowsServiceTracker.exe --install'